 Astronomy is a science because it uses scientific evidence to support the findings of the universe and its components.
 In short, astronomy looks at the universe physically and critically.

 Astrology is the study of the movements and positions of celestial bodies that influence human lives and terrestrial events.
-It is a pseudoscience that involves beliefs and practices that the world regards as scientific but are not.
-The study of Astrology is that of divination and superstition seeking knowledge of the future by supernatural means.
-It is full of predictions that cannot be proven scientifically.
+It is a Science that involves beliefs and practices that the world regards as scientific but may or may not be scientifically validated.
+The study of Astrology is that of divination and seeking knowledge of the future.
+It is full of predictions that needs data to be proven scientifically.

 In other words, Astrology is the observation of the universe and a source of divination for future events.
-However, there is no solid evidence to show.
 It’s an attempt to predict how the positions, properties and the movements of celestial objects affect humans and terrestrial life.

 Computer Science in Astronomy and Astrology